Beyond the Headlines | 20 Oct 2023

 London, United Kingdom

-Prior to joining Lloyds Innes was an Economic Advisor at HM Treasury where his roles included management of the UK’s foreign currency reserves; US economist; and G20 macroeconomic policy advisor.
-Innes has a first class undergraduate degree in Economics from the University of Durham and a MSc in Economics from Warwick University.
+Innes joined Oxford Economics after 6 years at Lloyds Banking Group as a Senior Economist, where he was responsible forecasts and analysis of the UK and international economy.
+Prior to joining Lloyds Innes was an Economic Advisor at HM Treasury.
+Innes has a first-class undergraduate degree in Economics from the University of Durham and an MSc in Economics from Warwick University.

 Javier Corominas